imexz/ft_transcendence/README.md

 ## Overview
 In this project we were challanged to create a website where you can play pong and interact with other users.<br>
-For loggin into the page we had to use the OAuth systen of [42 intra API](https://api.intra.42.fr/apidoc).<br>
+For loggin into the page we had to use the OAuth system of [42 intra API](https://api.intra.42.fr/apidoc).<br>
 The frontend had to be developed in a TypeScript framework of our choice.<br>
 The backend had to be written in NestJS.<br>
 As database we had to use PostgreSQL.<br>